 How does Cargotec interpret the EU Taxonomy regulation?

 Cargotec disclosed the EU Taxonomy eligibility KPIs for the first time in its Annual Report 2021 (see Disclosure on non-financial issues, in Board of Directors’ report).
 Defining the share of taxonomy-eligible activities in Cargotec’s turnover, capex and opex required interpretation.
-For those interested in the Taxonomy in more detail, I wanted to increase the transparency by sharing our thinking process behind our high eligibility numbers.
+For those interested in the Taxonomy in more detail, here is more information about Cargotec's thinking process behind the high eligibility numbers.

 AUTHOR: NOORA JUKKOLA